zshqaz/gp-temperature-trajectory-forecasting/README.md

 | `docs/configuration_reference.md` | Configuration reference |
 | `docs/reproduction.md` | Installation, execution and validation commands |

 Downloaded ERA5 CSV files can be passed directly with `--data`; acceptance depends on their parsed columns, coordinate, timestamps, temperatures and complete-day structure rather than filename or serialization.
-See [docs/data_acquisition.md](docs/data_acquisition.md) and [docs/reproduction.md](docs/reproduction.md).

 ## Citation and licensing